BRAIN FITNESS FOR PILOTS – Peer Reviewed & Research Based!

 How do I know if I’m improving my cognitive processing?

 The sensors and algorithms used to determine your potential gains are highly developed.
 Your OA Coach will be analyzing these data regularly, and he or she will give you feedback every 7 to 10 days or so to help you stay on track and understand your performance gains.
-Bottom Line: You’ll know your about improvements with clarity.
+Bottom Line: You’ll know about your improvements with clarity, especially when comparing your exercise levels to other pilots.
 Those seeking Special Issuance and participating in the Fly Right or Forever Fly program get an even deeper analysis, which is critical for their purposes.

 What if it doesn’t seem like I’m making gains?

-A new exercise program of any kind may not seem beneficial, at least in the beginning.
+This is certainly not a common complaint by pilots going through OA Training, in fact it is most often quite the opposite.
+However, for some a new exercise program may not seem beneficial, at least in the beginning.
 When done the OA Way, our exercises have been shown to enhance neurological functioning and make real-world impacts in people’s day-to-day performance, so hang in there as your brain is getting better with proper training!

 For those seeking Special Issuance, things could “click” at any moment and your OA Coach will keep you abreast of both your strengths and weaknesses along the way.

 Please Note: Some injuries or conditions might be found to not be fully amenable via brain training, which often can only be determined on a case-by-case basis after working out for at least 6-weeks.
-While plateaus are common, if prolonged a significant break from training is potentially needed, or training itself was only effective to a point.
+While plateaus are common, a significant break from training might be potentially needed, or training itself was only effective up to a certain point.
 Talk to your OA Coach if concerns arise, though know we will be monitoring your data and giving you feedback throughout your training program without you having to ask!
-In addition, if obstacles remain present, feel free to contact your AME, Neuropsychologist, or Neurologist to potentially learn more about any neurocognitive obstacles present.

 I’m seeking Special Issuance, how can this help?